 Welcome to the Marine Social Science Research Group website

-The Marine Social Science Research Group (MSSRG) is based in Environmental Planning, Queen’s University Belfast and is led Dr. Wesley Flannery.
+The Marine Social Science Research Group (MSSRG) is based in Environmental Planning, Queen’s University Belfast, and is led Dr. Wesley Flannery.
 Our group engages with a range of social science perspectives to research contemporary marine issues and to inform marine governance and policy.
 The MSSRG is engaged in a number of national and international projects, including projects on marine spatial planning; blue growth; cultural heritage; conservation; social acceptance of marine renewable energy; and port and coastal transitions.
 PhD researchers are core to the theoretically-informed, practically-focused approach we adopt to marine social science research.
-Our PhD researchers are conducting innovative research on a wide range of topics, including: marine citizen science; coastal conflict; the transition to a low carbon economy; social acceptance of renewable energy; just coastal transitions and environmental social justice.
-Please explore our website to learn more about our researchers, projects, publications and how to get in contact with us.
+Our PhD researchers have conducted innovative research on a wide range of topics, including: marine citizen science; coastal conflict; the transition to a low carbon economy; social acceptance of renewable energy; just coastal transitions and environmental social justice.
+Please explore our website to learn more about our researchers, projects, publications and research outputs, and how to get in contact with us.

 Our group engages with a range of perspectives across the social sciences to understand and inform marine conservation in diverse settings.
 In particular, we are interested in examining topics such as Marine Spatial Planning, the transition to a low-carbon economy, the participatory research practice of citizen science and public perceptions of the coast.
 We use multi-sited fieldwork in dispersed political and geographical spaces to critically explore these topics.
 Below is a list of our key research interests, illustrating the depth of the research we conduct.